|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-There is an additional heater used to supply supplementary heat for melting the primary sodium.
+There is an electric heater used to raise the heat transfer fluid temperature to supply the heat for melting the primary sodium.

 The nitrate salt level in the nitrate salt dump tanks is controlled by the air pressure over the nitrate salt dump tanks.
 This gauge air pressure varies from zero when these dump tanks are full of salt about 0.2 MPa when these dump tanks are almost empty.

 The nitrate salt circuit is vented to tha atmosphere at both ends to ensure that the nitrate salt pressure is always lower than the water/steam pressure in the steam generator and is always lower than the NaK pressure at the NaK-nitrate salt heat exchanger.
 The NaK pressure is maintained by the argon pressure in the NaK dump tank.

 In the event that the NaK level or NaK pressure decreases the compressed air over the nitrate salt dump tanks is released which allows the molten nitrate salt to drain out of the NaK-nitrate salt heat exchanger and related pipes and to flow down into the nitrate salt dump tank.
 This arrangement prevents molten nitrate salt entering the NaK loop via a NaK-nitrate salt heat exchanger tube rupture.

 Should a NaK-nitrate salt heat exchanger tube rupture occur at a time when the nitrate salt circuit contains water nitrate salt drain down is again used to prevent water entering the NaK loop.

 NITRATE SALT VOLUME: